rehierl/abstract-properties/16-x-tree-encodings/16-3-enc-trace-lengths/1-3-in-pre-order.md

 ```

 Note that a hashtable of counter values `nc` (read as "node count") is used
-to determine the node count of each node, one node at a time.
+to determine the node count of each node.

 Note that the post-order version is straight forward since the node count of
-a node will be available when the node and its node count need to be written
+a node will be available when the node and its node count need to be appended
 to the corresponding sequences.
 In contrary to that, the pre-order version
 requires to memorize the index of a node such that its initialized node count
-can be replaced by its final value.
+can be replaced by the final value.

 Note that the above pseudocode incorporates aspects of a pre-order, aspects of
 an in-order and also aspects of a post-order traversal.
 That is because some